 B.A.LL.B.(Hons.)
-Nineth Semester Paper Code : LLB(H) 902

-Subject: Property Law and Indian Credits : 5 Easement Act, 1882
+Nineth Semester Paper Code : LLB(H) 902 Subject: Property Law and Indian Credits : 5 et: Property Law and Indian Credits : Easement Act, 1882

 Objective: The subject imparts to the student an understanding of law in India relating to transfer of immovable property and the norms and doctrines that aid in carrying out secure transactions in this regard.
 The course also aims at the study of substantive law relating to particular transfers such as sale, mortgage, lease, exchange, gift and actionable claims.
 The student also imparts the knowledge of basic principle of easement of law.